jordiclive/jordiclive.github.io/projects.md

 _[The Guardian & The Observer crossword](https://github.com/jordiclive/The_Guardian_crossword)_ – *2016*
 : Simple code to redirect to the current crossword of the day.
 My father has a ritual of completing this particular crossword at lunch-time every day.
-This expedites that ritual, by saving one click, as well as avoiding the weekly confusion each Sunday when there is no Guardian quick crossword, but a Speedy Crossword in *The Observer*.
+This expedites that ritual, by saving one click.
+As well as avoiding the weekly confusion each Sunday when there is no *Guardian* Quick, but a Speedy in *The Observer*.
 Easy to run on Android, just **add-to-home-screen** this [link](https://jsfiddle.net/467Luazq/2).